Ron Miles: Career

 Miles's debut album, Distance for Safety, was released in 1987.
 Two years later, he distributed his second album titled Witness.
 He toured with the Mercer Ellington Orchestra during this time and went to Italy with Sophisticated Ladies in 1992.
 He also received national recognition playing with the Duke Ellington Orchestra, Ginger Baker, and the Bill Frisell Quartet.
-His third album, My Cruel Heart (1996), saw him delve into his unique flair of modern creative jazz combined with rock influences.
+His third album, My Cruel Heart (1996), saw him delve into modern creative jazz combined with rock influences.
 He also collaborated with Bill Frisell that year on the latter's album Quartet.
 The two teamed up again the following year on Miles's album Woman's Day, which was influenced by grunge and post-rock.

 Miles recorded a total of twelve solo albums throughout his 35-year career.
 His final album, Rainbow Sign, was released in 2020 and was his first with Blue Note Records.
 He wrote the album as a tribute to his father, who died in 2018, and recorded it with Frisell (guitar), Jason Moran (piano), Thomas Morgan (bass), and Brian Blade (drums).
 The quintet – which started performing together in 2016 – later became the first ensemble to play in front of an audience at the Village Vanguard after 18 months of lockdown during the COVID-19 pandemic.
 Miles became one of Denver's most prominent jazz musicians, but only started receiving national acclaim towards the end of his career.
 Bret Saunders, a jazz columnist for The Denver Post and a friend of Miles, surmised that he could have had a more renowned career had he not decided to remain in Denver.
 Miles joined the Metropolitan State University of Denver during the late 1990s.
 He taught there as a professor of music, and eventually became director of its Jazz Studies program.

 Personal life

-Miles was married to Kari until his death.
-Together, they had two children: Justice and Honor.
+He was married to Kari Miles and together they had two children, Justice and Honor.

-Miles died on the evening of March 8, 2022, at his home in Denver.
-He was 58, and suffered from polycythemia vera — a rare blood cancer — prior to his death.
+Miles died on the evening of March 8, 2022, at his home in Denver from complications of polycythemia vera, a rare form of blood cancer.